Stage design

 • Is German a prerequisite for admission?

-Within the framework of the admission examination, the commission must confirm that the knowledge of the German language is sufficient for studying or that an additional language examination could be successfully taken within one semester.
+Within the entrance examination, which includes interviews with the examination panel, the examiners must be satisfied that the the applicant's knowledge of the German language is already sufficient for them to fully participate in studying, or that an additional language examination could be successfully taken within one semester.
 However, the language of instruction is exclusively German.

 • Can I combine my studies with a professional activity?